Blog

 IP/IK

-IP & IK Ratings in Lighting | Waterproof & Impact-Resistant Fixtures
+IP & IK Ratings in Lighting | Waterproof, Dust‑Proof & Impact‑Resistant Fixtures Explained

-Resistance again mechanical impact
+Resistance against mechanical impact

-Resistance again mechanical impact
+Resistance against mechanical impact

-Resistance again mechanical impact
+Resistance against mechanical impact

 Posted at